 What a Wonderful Life We Have with AC

-Nowadays we often don’t give a second thought to air conditioning.
+Nowadays we often don’t give a second thought to air conditioning in our everyday lives.
 At least not as long as it’s working.
 Ever notice how it always goes out (or the power does) on one of the hottest days of the summer?
 Air conditioning is just a way of life these days.
 According to Wikipedia, 88% of new single-family homes constructed in 2011 included air conditioning, ranging from 99% in the South to 62% in the West.

 Air conditioning has not only changed where we live and work, it has changed HOW we live and work.
 With air conditioning, television, electronics, etc. our lives have pretty much moved inside and private life as we know it came to be.
 Used to be that people would be outside in the breeze and talking with “folks.”
 Even architecture changed as homes and buildings no longer needed to rely on local climate and natural ventilation to stay cool.
 The regional uniqueness of architecture in different climate types has all but disappeared in today’s air conditioning, electrified homes.